Data Protection Policy

 - You have the right to ask us to restrict the use of your personal information.

-For all of the above, please contact SEND Supported’s Data Protection Officers (Clair Cole and Leonie Berry email@example.com or firstname.lastname@example.org).
+For all of the above, please contact SEND Supported’s Data Protection Officers (Clair Cole: firstname.lastname@example.org and Leonie Berry: email@example.com).
 We will respond as soon as possible and, at the latest, within 28 days.
-If you wish to raise a complaint about the way we have handled your personal information, you can contact Clair Cole and Leonie Berry who will investigate the matter.
+If you wish to raise a complaint about the way we have handled your personal information, you can contact Clair Cole or Leonie Berry who will investigate the matter.
 If you are not happy with the response, you may take your complaint to the Information Commissioner’s Office (ICO).